Long-distance swimming

-Long-distance swimming is distinguished from ordinary swimming in that the distances involved are longer than are typically swum in pool competitions.
+Long-distance swimming is distinguished from ordinary swimming in that the distances involved are longer than are typically swam in pool competitions.
 When a given swim calls more on endurance than on outright speed, it is the more likely to be considered a long-distance swim.
-Long-distance swims, however, may take place in pools, such as the 1st official 24 hours World Championship in 1976 won by Peppo Biscarini with a record of 83.7 km (24 hour swims in a 50 m-long pool) or the current 25 meter pool world record of 2008 Olympic gold medalist Maarten van der Weijden.
-Some of the better-known long-distance swims are crossings of the English Channel, Catalina Channel, Fehmarn Belt and Cook Strait.
+Long-distance swims, however, may take place in pools, such as the 1st official 24 hours World Championship in 1976 won by Peppo Biscarini with a record of 83.7 km (24-hour swims in a 50-meter-long pool) or the current 25-meter pool world record of 2008 Olympic gold medalist Maarten van der Weijden.
+Some of the better-known long-distance swims are crossings of the English Channel, Catalina Channel, Fehmarn Belt, Cook Strait, and Bass Strait, the latter of which has only ever been done once (by Tammy van Wisse in 1996).

 Ultra-long-distance swimming is sometimes referred to as marathon swimming.
 The minimum distance that constitutes a marathon swim has dramatically shortened over time.
 Different organizations adopt various minimum distances.
 The swimming marathon events at the Olympic games have a distance of 10 km.

 Long-distance swims tend to fall into one of two categories: (1) swims in which the start date and start time are chosen by the individual swimmer (often called solo-swims), and (2) swims that involve a group-start.

-Long-distance swimming is one of the events wherein there are women's records that beat men's records under equal conditions.
+Long-distance swimming is one of the few events where there are women's records that beat men's records under equal conditions.